 Temperature & Humidity

-As a vine, it’s super easy to propagate the satin pothos.
-Simply take a stem cutting of a reasonable length behind one of the nodes, and plant back into the substrate (preferably a nutrient rich substrate).
+Simply take a stem cutting of a reasonable length behind one of the nodes, and you have yourself a potential viable plant.

 Varieties & Similar Plants